plainionist/plainionist.github.io/_posts/2018-01-12-Blogging-with-Jekyll-Basics.md

 How did I set up the basics of my blog?

 Of course there are endless very good posts out there about Markdown + Jekyll + GitHub Pages and I am not going to repeat what others already have nicely documented.
-So let me just summarize my setup and referring to others for more detailed explainations.
+So let me just summarize my setup and referring to others for more detailed explanations.

 <!--more-->